 If the data type of the new anonymous data object is known statically,

-is also typed with this type. -
+drefis also typed with this type. -

 If the data type of the new anonymous data object cannot be known until runtime,

-The columns of the results set defined in the SELECT
+The columns of the results set defined in the SELECT list must have unique

 names.
-If multiple FETCH
+If multiple FETCH statements

 access a database cursor opened usingOPEN

-and an inline declaration can be used only if this is also the case in the first of these FETCH
+CURSOR, NEW and an inline declaration can be used only if this is also the case in the first of these FETCH statements in the appropriate operand position.

 Note

-can also be used to make an inline declaration together
+The addition NEW can also be used to make an inline declaration together

-with dynamic tokens and after FETCH
+with dynamic tokens and after FETCH.

 The data reference variable that points to the target area created as an anonymous data object is declared, however, and not the direct target area.